-Everyone agrees that getting kids to read is a great thing: literacy skills are the foundation of a strong education and are critical to success in school and in life.
+Everyone agrees that getting kids to read is a great thing: literacy skills are the foundation of a strong education and critical to success in school and in life.
+Studies have shown that reading improves empathy and memory as it provides a window into new worlds and experiences.

 Get ready to read!

 All students can take part in Read-a-Thon.
-The reading goals for the duration of the program are:
+The reading goals for the month for each age group are:

 - JK/SK: 150 minutes